recursecenter/RSVPBot/README.md

 `rsvp help`|Shows this handy table.
 `rsvp ping`|Pings everyone that has RSVP'd so far.
 `rsvp summary`|Displays a summary of this event, including the description, and list of attendees.
 `rsvp move <destination_url>`|Moves this event to another stream/topic.
-Requires full URL for the destination (e.g.'https://zulip.com/#narrow/stream/announce/topic/All.20Hands.20Meeting') (can only be called by the caller of `rsvp init`)
+Requires full URL for the destination (e.g.'https://zulip.com/#narrow/stream/announce/topic/All.20Hands.20Meeting')
 `rsvp credits`|Lists all the awesome people that made RSVPBot a reality.